 When we visited the Lady's Well there was a trickle of clear water emerging from the ground, and someone had placed a small white statue nearby.
 The statue was headless, but probably depicted the Virgin Mary.
 The well clearly continues to be a place of veneration for modern pilgrims.

 A pair of street names remind us that there were once two mills in the village.
 Windmill Avenue led to a mill that fell down in 1963, and Mill Lane once led past a post mill that was torn down in the 1920s.

-There are a good range of amenities considering the size of the village.
-As of this writing there are two pubs, both on The Street; the Swan and the Bull.
+There is a good range of amenities considering the size of the village.
+As of this writing, there are two pubs, both on The Street; the Swan and the Bull.
 The Swan dates to 1826, as evidenced by a pair of plaques.
 Look for the large arch made to allow passage for carriages.